jcmd13/Interview_Assistant/README.md

 # Trotski - Real-Time AI Interview Assistant

 This project provides a high-performance, real-time audio transcription and AI-powered answering server.
-It uses faster-whisper for low-latency STT (Speech-to-Text) and an LLM (like GPT models) to intelligently detect questions from the transcript and generate relevant, in-character answers on the fly.
+It uses faster-whisper for low-latency STT (Speech-to-Text) and Ollama with cloud models to intelligently detect questions from the transcript and generate relevant, contextual answers on the fly.

 The system is composed of three main parts:

-- **The Server** (`optimized_stt_server_v3.py`): A WebSocket server that receives raw audio, transcribes it, analyzes the text for questions, and generates answers.
+- **The Server** (`optimized_stt_server_v3.py`): A WebSocket server that receives raw audio, transcribes it, analyzes the text for questions, and generates answers using Ollama.
 - **The Client** (`stable_audio_client_multi_os.py`): A robust, multi-platform audio streaming client that captures microphone input using FFmpeg and streams it to the server.
 - **The UI** (`index.html`): A standalone, zero-dependency web interface that connects to the server to display the live transcript and Q&A panel.

+## 🔒 Why Ollama?

+This project has been updated to use **Ollama** instead of OpenAI for several key advantages:

+- **🔐 Privacy**: All processing can be done locally - your conversations never leave your machine
+- **💰 Cost-Effective**: No API costs or usage limits
+- **🚀 Performance**: Local models provide consistent, fast responses without network latency
+- **🔧 Flexibility**: Easy to switch between different models based on your needs
+- **📶 Offline Capable**: Works without internet connection (except for cloud models)
+- **🎯 Customizable**: Fine-tune responses by adjusting model parameters and prompts

 ## ✨ Features

 - **Real-Time Transcription**: Low-latency audio transcription using faster-whisper
 - **Intelligent Question Detection**: An LLM-powered analyzer detects questions from the live transcript
 - **AI-Powered Answer Generation**: Generates context-aware, in-character answers for detected questions
+- **Ollama Integration**: Uses local Ollama with cloud models - no API keys required!
+- **Privacy-Focused**: All processing can be done locally with Ollama models
+- **Contextual Awareness**: Maintains conversation context for more relevant responses
 - **Standalone Web UI**: A feature-rich, single-file `index.html` dashboard to monitor the interview
 - **Multi-Platform Support**: The server and client run on Windows, macOS, and Linux
 - **Robust & Stable**: Includes automatic reconnection, backpressure handling, and stable connection parameters
-- **Highly Configurable**: Nearly every aspect can be configured via environment variables
+- **Highly Configurable**: Nearly every aspect can be configured directly in the code

 ## 📋 Prerequisites